GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 - Create a new text facet for the column `Local_Police_Region`.
 You should see some choices that appear identical (Central and South Eastern have two choices).
 One of these choices must include either leading or trailing whitespace.
 - To remove the whitespace, choose `Edit cells > Common transforms > Trim leading and trailing whitespace`.
-- You should now see only five choices in your text facet.
+- There should now be five choices in your text facet.

 ### Using clustering to detect possible typing errors

 Another very useful feature of OpenRefine is Clustering.
 In OpenRefine, clustering means 'finding groups of different values that might be alternative representations of the same thing'.
-For example, the text strings 'New York', 'new york'  or 'New Yrok' (write on board) very likely refer to the same concept.
+For example, the text strings 'New York', 'new york'  or 'New Yrok' very likely refer to the same concept.

 Clustering is a very powerful tool for identifying and fixing datasets which contain misspelled or mistyped entries.